 Additional equipment that you may wish to acquire as you progress in the sport includes;

 - GPS Watch / Tracker (to record your routes and times)

 How to take part?

 It is really easy to get involved.
 Simply come along to any of the Events which are listed on our website.
-Just look for the POTOC tent where you complete a registration form and can choose the course that you wish to undertake.
+Just look for the POTOC tent where you complete a registration form and can choose the course that you wish to do.
 You will also be able to hire "a dibber" (an electronic punch which records your time when you reach each control) and speak to any member who will always be happy to assist on any questions that you may have.

 When your ready you can take to the start and set off on your orienteering adventure.